dbt-labs/dbt-project-evaluator/README.md

 #### Reason to Flag
 We recommend that every model in your dbt project has tests applied to ensure the accuracy of your data transformations.

 #### How to Remediate
-Apply a [generic test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#generic-tests) in the model's `.yml` entry, or create a [singular test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#singular-tests) in the `tests` directory of you project.

-Tip: We recommend [at a minimum](https://www.getdbt.com/analytics-engineering/transformation/data-testing/#what-should-you-test), every model should have `not_null` and `unique` tests set up on a primary key.

-### Untested Models
-#### Model
-`fct_untested_models` ([source](models/tests/fct_untested_models.sql)) lists every model that has no tests applied.

-#### Reason to Flag
-Tests are assertions you make about your models and other resources in your dbt project (e.g. sources, seeds and snapshots).
-Defining tests is a great way to confirm that your code is working correctly, and helps prevent regressions when your code changes.
-Models that are missing tests are a risk to the reliability and scalability of your project.

-#### How to Remediate
 Apply a [generic test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#generic-tests) in the model's `.yml` entry, or create a [singular test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#singular-tests)